mariainesdff/ideles/README.md

 ## Documentation

-The documentation automatically generated from the source file of the project is available on [this link](https://mariainesdff.github.io/ideles).
+The documentation automatically generated from the source files of the project is available on [this link](https://mariainesdff.github.io/ideles).
 Note that it includes documentation for the version of mathlib used by the project.

 See also [Lean's general documentation](https://leanprover.github.io/documentation/) and the [current mathlib docs](https://leanprover-community.github.io/mathlib_docs).